TzipHoro/resume/README.md

 <br>

 I am a recent graduate with a bachelor's degree in mathematics and experience in data science research.
-As a hard working, analytical, and self-motivated individual with a record of academic accomplishments and proven leadership and communication skills, I aim to make the world a better place by uncovering how it works through data science.
+As a hard working, analytical, and self-motivated individual with a record of academic accomplishments and proven leadership and communication skills, I aim to uncover and explain the world's nuances through data science.

 <br>